instructlab/instructlab/README.md

 2. `cd` into that directory.
 3. In the `labrador` directory, created a new Python virtual environment.
 4. Turn the virtual environment on.
-5. Install the latest `main` branch of labrador cli program from GitHub in the new virtual environment.
+5. Install the latest stable tag of labrador cli program from GitHub in the new virtual environment.

 **NOTE**: You're free to name the new directory that we called `labrador` anything you want!